Humana Insurance for Addiction Treatment in Pennsylvania

 - Many private rehab facilities take you right away with no waiting.

 - Private rehabs have a smaller number of patients, so you can receive more personalized care.
-At Silvermist Recovery, we have a 1:5 clinician-to-client ratio.
+At Silvermist, we have a 1:5 clinician-to-client ratio.

 Public addiction treatment is open to anyone, but mostly people with no insurance attend this type of rehab.
 Public treatment facilities typically have waiting lists, and it can take time to be accepted into a program.
 If you go to detox but then must wait for treatment, this gap can cause a relapse back into drug or alcohol abuse.

 Public treatment can differ from private treatment centers.
 Group meetings and counseling are offered by both types of programs, but the personalization of care in public programs may not be as high as private treatment.
-Also, there are typically no extra perks that you’d find at a private rehab.
-If the public treatment center has many clients, to accommodate everyone, rehab will probably focus more on the group rather than the individual.
+On top of that, there are typically no extra perks that you’d find at a private rehab.
+If the public treatment center has many clients, the rehab will probably focus more on the group rather than to individual to accommodate everyone.

 How Can I Pay for Private Treatment?

-Silvermist Recovery accepts several insurance plans.
+Silvermist accepts several insurance plans, including Humana.
 Depending on your plan and insurance carrier, treatment may be covered in full or partially.
 Silvermist offers high-quality, premium care at an affordable cost.
 Contact our team any time of the day or night, we’re available 24/7.